Bootstrapping Yang-Mills matrix integrals: Positivity bounds

 which is associated with the leading asymptotic behavior at large $D$ in \eqref{large-D-XX}, \eqref{large-D-XXXX}.
 In this sense, the leading terms of the $1/D$ expansion are captured by the positivity bounds at $L_\text{max}\geq 8$.

 To examine the $1/D$ corrections, we subtract $(\langle \tr XX\rangle, \langle \tr XXXX\rangle)$ by the leading terms and then multiply the differences by $(D^{3/2}, D^2)$.
 We also present these subtracted bounds in figure \ref{Lmax8largeD} and \ref{Lmax10largeD}.
+In both cases, the results seem to converge to islands of finite size, which gives a range of the subleading term.
 According to \eqref{large-D-XX}, \eqref{large-D-XXXX}, the subleading asymptotic behavior at large $D$ is associated with the point

-For $L_\text{max}=8$, this point is located on the boundary of the allowed region, which seems to converge to an island of finite size.
-For $L_\text{max}=10$, this point is around the left lower tip of the island, which has not yet converged at $D=500$.
-We suspect that the subtracted $L_\text{max}=10$ island also shrinks to a point in the large $D$ limit.
-In some sense, the subleading terms of the large $D$ expansion are captured by the $L_\text{max}\geq 10$ bounds.
-We expect that the higher order terms of the $1/D$ expansion can be extracted from the positivity bounds at larger length cutoff $L_\text{max}$.
+For $L_\text{max}=8$, this point is located on the boundary of the allowed region.
+For $L_\text{max}=10$, interestingly, this point happens to lie at the left lower tip of the island.
+We expect that the higher order terms of the $1/D$ expansion can be extracted from the positivity bounds as the length cutoff $L_\text{max}$ is increased.